[section type=”Single-Column-Panel” background=”white” name=”mass”]

 Massachusetts Center for Employee Ownership

-After a 10-year gap, the legislature refunded the Massachusetts Office of Employee Involvement and Ownership and engaged ICA and Working Wealth to administer it in 2019.
+After a 10-year gap, the legislature refunded the Massachusetts Center for Employee Ownership and engaged ICA and Working Wealth to administer it in 2019.
 This office provides education and outreach, pre-feasibility services, and serves as a support network for both ESOPs and co-ops.
-Since 2013, we have supported 3 worker ownership transitions.
 Read the Boston Globe’s coverage of the Massachusetts Office of Employee Involvement and Ownership.

 [section type=”Single-Column-Panel” background=”white” name=”nyc”]

 NYC Department of Small Business Services

 In 2015, the ICA Group began work with the City of New York’s Department of Small Business Services with the goal of fighting income equality across the five boroughs through the creation and support of worker cooperatives.
 ICA’s engagement in this comprehensive citywide effort focuses on creating new jobs at worker cooperatives by creating new co-op businesses, converting existing businesses to employee ownership, and assisting operating co-ops with expansion and growth.
 ICA also provides business support and technical assistance services to worker cooperatives and hosts educational events for labor unions and businesses interested in the cooperative model.
 Learn more about the Worker Cooperative Business Development Initiative.

 [section type=”Single-Column-Panel” background=”white” name=”corise”]